 Why?
 A grade should reflect your demonstrated understanding of the material at the end of the course (and only that).
 Assessing your work is a necessary but imperfect proxy for assessing understanding.
 My goal and responsibility is to create the best structures possible for you to demonstrate your true understanding.
 And your corresponding responsibility is to do everything you can to make your work accurately reflect your true understanding.

-Note that this is a new system for this course.
+Note that this is a new system for me and this course.
 I am committed to do whatever is needed to ensure you understand the expectations and processes and are equipped to achieve your desired definition of success.
 I welcome your feedback and am ready to change any aspects that are not working.
 My goal is for you to achieve a Satisfactory understanding of all material you choose to tackle.

 Final grades: Final grades will be determined by the following bundles (subject to change):